Johnny Van Derrick: Life and work

-In 1992 Van Derrick recorded the album Always On the Fiddle in Jersey with Marvin Hanglider (Piano), Phil Bond (Guitar) and Pete Townsend (Bass); in 1993 followed the duo album Gershwinning (with Phil Bond), on which he gave interpretations of Standards like "I Got Rhythm", "Let's Call the Whole Thing Off", "Nice Work If You Can Get It" and "Oh, Lady Be Good".
+In 1992 Van Derrick recorded the album Always On the Fiddle in Jersey with Marvin Hanglider (piano), Phil Bond (guitar) and Pete Townsend (bass); in 1993 followed the duo album Gershwinning (with Phil Bond), on which he gave interpretations of standards such as "I Got Rhythm", "Let's Call the Whole Thing Off", "Nice Work If You Can Get It" and "Oh, Lady Be Good".
 From 1962 onwards he took part in nine jazz recording sessions.
 As a session musician he worked with the Beatles and Elton John, and many others, including Albert Lee, Mungo Jerry (Dawn), Mike Cooper/Michael Gibbs (Places I Know, 1971), Gerry Rafferty (Can I Have My Money Back?, 1971), Henry Mancini (Pink Panther), Mike Batt and Allan Clarke.
 He also did film work as a fiddle player.

 Van Derrick was well known in the jazz world, and contributed to acceptance of violin as a jazz instrument, in part in his role as a teacher.
 He knew Stéphane Grappelli, taught at the Guildhall School of Music and Drama and the Royal Academy of Music, and taught several jazz violinists privately including Chris Garrick, Faith Brackenbury, and Van Derrick's successor at RAM Graham Clark.